What is a Web Developer Portfolio?

 2. Hero

-- Full Name - First and last name.
-If your name is difficult to pronounce, consider adding a playable soundbite for clarity.
+- Your Full name - First and last name.
+If your name is difficult to pronounce (you can add an audio clip for pronouncation if needed).

-- Tech Stack - The technologies you actively use.
+- Tech Stack - The main technologies you work with.

 Hero Examples